-Goal 1: Expand relevance and accessibility of an ESF education to a wider range of learners engagements with ESF in the form of noncredit, low credit, certificate and/or microcredential programs are preferred.
+Goal 1: Expand relevance and accessibility of an ESF education to a wider range of learners

+The fastest growing sector in higher education is the non-traditional learner, often older than the typical traditional student.
+This cohort is likely to be employed, and likely to have family responsibilities which prevent individuals from committing to 4-year degrees.
+Short-term engagements with ESF in the form of noncredit, low credit, certificate and/or microcredential programs are preferred.
 The Open Academy is well suited to address the needs of this growing group of lifelong learners.
 Expanding program flexibility and developing new program options and stackable certificates can increase enrollment and incentivize completion of degree programs while helping students acquire the skills and knowledge they need to succeed in their chosen fields quickly and efficiently.
 Additionally, developing programs for non-traditional students and enhancing career preparation programs through curriculum integration can help learners gain practical skills and experience that are directly applicable to their future careers, making them more attractive to employers and increasing their chances of success in the workforce.
 The goal of these efforts is to make higher education more relevant and useful for learners, helping them achieve their personal and professional goals.